corda/corda-docs-portal/content/en/platform/corda/4.10/enterprise/cordapps/api-vault-query.md

 ## Troubleshooting

-If the results you were expecting do not match actual returned query results, we recommend you add an entry to your `log4j2.xml` configuration file to enable display of executed SQL statements:
+If the results you were expecting do not match actual returned query results, R3 recommends you add an entry to your `log4j2.xml` configuration file to enable display of executed SQL statements:

 ```kotlin
 <Logger name="org.hibernate.SQL" level="debug" additivity="false">